 You are taking this limited body and mind to be the TOTALITY of who you are and looking for solutions on that level alone.
 The conclusion that you are not enough is a creation of the mind.
 To heal it you have to go beyond the mind.

 You are suffering from a case of mistaken identity.
-The small, conditioned self can never be enough but the true self is inherently perfect.
+The small, conditioned self can never be enough but the real you is inherently perfect.
 It cannot be bettered, cannot be improved upon.

 Connecting With Your True Self